 - Slide the 4421 Brake Shoe onto the 4420 Brake Bracket with both crescent shape cutouts facing the same direction. - Install the Brake Bracket onto the transmission so that the Brake Disc is between the Bracket and Shoe. - Secure the Bracket using 5252 Screw. -Slide the 4422 Brake Cam thru the small holes in the Brake Bracket.
-The lever of the Brake Cam should be facing the same direction as the pictures shown. - -Secure the Brake Cam using 4425 Clip.
+The lever of the Brake Cam should be facing the same - -Secure the Brake Cam using 4425 Clip.